Belonging leads to believing

 Such a “lively baptismal and eucharistic spirituality” grasps the immense mystery of Christ’s self-giving in the Church’s sacramental life, even while the individual grows in the awareness and grace of the sacramental life throughout the span of life. (see CCC,1253) The community of faith is an integral part of this process, as “the Christian community is in herself living catechesis.”
 (GDC, 141; NDC, 19C)

 We have already begun to explore the relationship between discipleship, engagement and evangelization.
-In essence, the studies indicate that when people deeply belong within their parish community, they come to belong to Christ and to believe in him with the totality of the persons they are.
+In essence, the studies indicate that when people deeply belong within their faith community, they come to belong to Christ and to believe in him with the totality of the persons they are.
 There is a dramatically increased likelihood that people who are engaged will invite others to parish functions, and once within an engaged parish, those who are invited are likely to stay and to grow as spiritually committed people themselves.
 (Winseman, 2007) (see Go and Make Disciples, 7-8)

 When people grow in a spirituality of stewardship, they come to know that all they are and have and will be are God’s.
 They respond in gratitude and with generosity and their participation in the community of faith becomes an expression of who they are as disciples.
 Their presence within the community at the Sunday Eucharist and throughout the months and years of their lives is a witness to the enduring presence of the Holy Spirit; they are nourished and sent forth from the celebration of the Mass as people who know themselves as Christ’s body, and they live with a deep awareness of their responsibility to imitate their Lord Jesus Christ in freely giving of themselves in service to others.
 Such living stewardship transforms the parish community in time, and enhancing engagement strengthens the parish’s fostering of discipleship.